 "Not chewing your food thoroughly can contribute to digestive issues that can include nausea," D'Adamo says.

 The same goes for drinking too fast, per the Cleveland Clinic.
-Slow down by putting your utensils down between bites, he suggests.
+Slow down by putting your utensils or cup down between bites and sips, he suggests.

 Nausea From Motion Sickness

 Motion sickness from riding in a car, train, bus or boat is a common cause of nausea.
 If getting off at the next stop isn't an option, you can stop nausea fast by looking into the distance, according to University of Michigan Health.

-In other words, stop looking at your phone or reading, which can bring on and exacerbate nausea symptoms when you're in motion, and train your eyes on something still and farther away.
+In other words, stop looking at your phone or reading, which can bring on and exacerbate nausea symptoms when you're in motion.
+Instead, train your eyes on something unmoving and farther away.